 13 things you can do to boost self-confidence

-If you are currently feeling low in self-esteem or self-confidence, is it possible to transform this feeling into one of higher self-esteem or self-confidence.
+If you are currently feeling low in self-confidence, know that it is possible to transform this feeling into one of higher self-confidence.

-By taking control of your life, and taking the opportunity to boost self-confidence, through intentional actions and habits, you can increase your self-confidence without the help of others
+By taking control of your life, and taking the opportunity to start building self-confidence, through intentional actions and habits, you can increase your confidence without the help of others

-Here are the 13 things you can do right now to boost self-confidence, in no specific order:
+Here are 13 things you can do today to boost self-confidence.

 1. Build your capabilities

 How can you boost self-confidence?
 By increasing your capabilities.

 And how do you do that?